-Due to its easy to use features and a huge library of freely available plugins, even a newbie or non-coder can make pro websites using WordPress.
+Due to it is easy to use features and a huge library of freely available plugins, even a newbie or non-coder can make pro websites using WordPress.
 The only condition, however, is that you should smartly implement the built-in functionalities and the right set of add-ons.

 So I think this is the perfect time to publish my first-hand list of useful increase website speed WordPress plugin.
 To verify whether these plugins work for your site or not, I recommend you to note down your site speed using Google Page Speed Insights or a similar tool before and after installation.